kumachan-mis/react-clay-editor/README.md

 }
 ```

+- header: header text of the editor.
+This text is uneditable by user
+  default: `undefined` (header is not rendered)
+- headerSize: font size of `header`
+  default: `largest`
 - anchorProps: given `lineIndex`, this function returns props of `<div>` tag
   default: `undefined`
 - suggestions: input suggestions of normal texts